-- The criteria used for intervention in research studies to prevent unnecessary pain and distress are called "endpoint criteria" because they describe when it is time to: - Euthanize an animal to prevent suffering.
+- The criteria used to the criteria life scaled studies to prevent unnecessary pain and distress are called "endpoint criteria" because they describe when it is time to:

+The criteria an animal to prevent suffering.

-Discontinue a painful procedure.
+- Discontinue a painful procedure.

-Remove an animal from a study.
+- Remove an animal from a study.